hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 ## PreAmp Two Stage + RP Update
 - Performed Frequency Sweep at 5 Vpp from 1-25 MHz using signal generator and BNC Banana Plugs as a dipole Antenna.
-	- Red Pitaya was connected to PreAmp in Two Stage amp mode with the amp connected to black antenna
+	- Red Pitaya was connected to PreAmp in Two Stage amp mode with the amp connected to black antenna (https://www.pasternack.com/3.5-dbi-rubber-duck-antenna-136-174-mhz-bnc-male-connector-peanrbd1034-p.aspx)

 ![](../res/1000004150.jpg)

 ---
-- Signal Generator Emitting at 3 Vpp
+- Signal Generator emitting at 3 Vpp with cut version of LP antenna, grounded using BNC to alligator clips

 ![](../res/1000004154.jpg)